INTRO TO TRAINING

 Raising an LGD

-Raising an Armenian Gampr as a livestock guardian can be either easy or adventurous, but their basic nature is to do well and guard their charges.
-Learning is partly automatic, as the instinct is within our dogs, but very much depends on a developed partnership between the gampr and it’s owner.
+Raising an Armenian Gampr as a livestock guardian can be either easy or adventurous, but their essential nature is to do well and guard their charges.
+Learning is partly automatic, as the instinct is within our dogs, but it depends on a developed partnership between the gampr and its owner.

-It takes time to become a mature, level headed LGD but there is no definite answer on how long that should take.
-Each dog, owner and farm all are individualistic with much variability, so the only way to know that the dog is ready is for the owner to observe the dog, understand its instincts and decide if the dog has learned self control.
+It takes time to become a mature, level-headed LGD, but there is no definite answer on how long that should take.
+Each dog, owner, and farm are individualistic with much variability, so the only way to know that the dog is ready is for the owner to observe the dog, understand its instincts and decide if the dog has learned self-control.
 Some dogs are trustworthy from very early on, and others are later to mature.
-Sometimes things can go wrong and set you back but, while it may be upsetting, just know that no one person or dog is perfect and a moment of bad behavior does not mean the dog is not LGD material.
+Sometimes things can go wrong and set you back, but while it may be upsetting, know that no one person or dog is perfect, and a moment of bad behavior does not mean the dog is not LGD material.

 Some pups will adjust more quickly than others.
 A few do not appear to learn anything about caring for livestock until they are older, but we like to see the correct instinct emerge before that.
-This instinct can be effectively nurtured by the owners and the more positive, relevant response from you about your pups behavior, the easier it will be for your pup to learn.
+The owners can effectively nurture this instinct, and the more positive, relevant response from you about your pup's behavior, the easier it will be for your pup to learn.

-One big key piece for training your gampr is to predict bad behavior before it happens and that is done by redirecting the pup prior to any reaction.
-The more closely you monitor your gampr, the more you'll know what to expect from him.
-The more time you spend with him the more you will understand him, the reactions and any weaknesses.
+One big key piece for training your gampr is to predict bad behavior before it happens, and that is done by redirecting the pup prior to any reaction.
+The more closely you monitor your gampr, you'll know what to expect from him.
+The more time you spend with him, the more you will understand him, his reactions, and any weaknesses.
 Use those predictions to create a safe and positive learning experience for him instead of leaving him in a situation where he is likely to fail.
-To prevent problems from occurring, all activity with new animals, especially very young ones, must be brief and supervised.
+All activity with new animals, especially very young ones, must be brief and supervised to prevent problems.

-Second, LGD pups, and particularly gamprs, respond best to positive affirmation of appropriate behavior, and slight correction when needed.
-If the amount of correction outweighs the positive feedback, your pup will likely resist further training, and be ‘set up for failure.’
+Second, LGD pups, particularly gamprs, respond best to a positive affirmation of appropriate behavior and slight correction when needed.
+If the amount of correction outweighs the positive feedback, your pup will likely resist further training and be ‘set up for failure.’

 And finally, the time of day does make a difference.
 Puppies, and even adults, are more active around sunrise and sunset.
-At these times it is recommended to keep any untrustworthy young pups or dogs in neutral areas to work off energy safely to prevent any playing with livestock.
-It is a perfect time to let them play with other dogs, children or romp around the non livestock area of the farm.
-After the pup tires, they will be ready to eat and then ready to rest.
-Take that opportunity to take the dog along into the livestock area for a slow walk around or maybe even a nap.
+At these times, keeping untrustworthy young pups or dogs in neutral areas is recommended to work off energy safely to prevent any playing with livestock.
+It is a perfect time to let them play with other dogs and children or romp around the non livestock area of the farm.
+After the pup tires, they will be ready to eat and rest.
+Take that opportunity to take the dog into the livestock area for a slow walk or maybe even a nap.

-Pups relaxing in the late morning with a couple lambs who accept their presence.
-This area is a back patio, which is surrounded by lawn and easily visible from the kitchen, which makes it ideal for monitoring behavior and giving instant verbal corrections.
-The pup could be quickly moved out of the goat area, prior to an incident, if the owner suspected he was getting restless or wanted to play.
+This pup could be quickly moved out of the goat area, prior to an incident, if the owner suspected he was getting restless or wanted to play.

-So, on with training, after 9am, and ensuring your pup has a full belly, use this sleepy, calm time to foster positive interactions with your livestock.
-A barn stall full of sheep and goats who understand what an LGD is for is ideal, but a livestock pen or other intimate place is also good.
-This small space will provide less room to run, chase or get too far away to be monitored closely.
+After your pup has a full belly, take advantage of their mid morning calm time to foster positive interactions with your livestock.
 Do not let aggressive livestock alarm your pup with unwarranted punishment as to keep the visit positive and comfortable.

 During a meeting with stock, if a pup gets excited, it may grab at the livestock and excitement may turn to chewing which can ‘reward’ the pup with a tasty treat.
-If a pup becomes very possessive, maybe it will want to keep the baby for itself, and prevent the mother from accessing her newborn, or possibly, get a beating from an angry mother while trying to ‘own’ her newborn.
 This can result in injury to all involved, mistrust of livestock toward the pup, and mutual dislike between the gampr and the livestock.
-To prevent this, try to anticipate and redirect it before it happens.
+To prevent this, anticipate the puppy's intentions and redirect him prior to those reactions.

 5 months old gampr pup is letting her maternal instinct show, by allowing a baby goat to search for milk – and the gampr is gentle, kind, and nurturing